Orlando Figes

 Figes is known for his works on Russian history, such as A People's Tragedy (1996), Natasha's Dance (2002), The Whisperers: Private Life in Stalin's Russia (2007), Crimea (2010) and Just Send Me Word (2012).
 A People's Tragedy is a study of the Russian Revolution, and combines social and political history with biographical details in a historical narrative.
-Figes has also constributed significantly on European history more broadly, notably with his book The Europeans (2019).
+Figes has also contributed on European history more broadly with his book The Europeans (2019).